113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 ```

 ```
-bluemix plugin install LOCAL-PATH/TO/PLUGIN | URL [-f]
+bx plugin install LOCAL-PATH/TO/PLUGIN | URL [-f]
 ```

-If no repository is specified, the command uses the default plug-in repository, 'Bluemix'.
+If no repository is specified, the command uses the default plug-in repository 'Bluemix'.
 If no version is specified, the command selects the latest available version to install.

 <strong>Prerequisites</strong>:  None